-Grades: 10, 11, 12 Prerequisites: Minimum 75 average in French II (222) and permission of the Department Chair.
+Prerequisites: Minimum 85 average in French III A (274) & French III B (275) and permission of the Department Chair.

-HONORS FRENCH IV (224) ♦
+HONORS FRENCH IV B (277) ♦.5

 This course continues to refine students' knowledge in, and proficiency of, the French language through practice in the four modalities of language: reading, listening, speaking and writing that lead to effective interpersonal, presentational, and interpretive communication.
-Emphasis will be placed on presentational and interpersonal speaking through the use of oral practice focused on developing proficiency in the use of idiom, and the specific conventions associated with formal and informal French.
+Emphasis will continue to be placed on presentational and interpersonal speaking using oral practice focused on developing proficiency in the use of idiom, and the specific conventions associated with formal and informal French.
 Presentational and interpersonal writing will be practiced and refined.
 Students will expand writing formally from paragraphs to essays that demonstrate knowledge of the French culture and issues important to la Francophonie.
 Interpersonal writing will lead to proficiency in meaningful communication via email, blogs and discussion posts.
-Interpretive reading will include the use of longer texts, essays, and editorials on the family and contemporary life, science and technology and aesthetics.
+Continued interpretive reading will include the use of longer texts, essays, and editorials on family and contemporary life, science and technology and aesthetics.
 The themes and writing of these texts will serve as models for the structures students will use in the creation of their own French written text.
 Students are expected to incorporate the use of the language lab and the online learning platform as part of the curriculum.
 In addition, students will take the National French Exam.

-Grades: 11, 12 Prerequisites: Minimum 85 average in French III (223) and permission of the Department Chair.
+Prerequisites: Minimum 85 average in French III A (274) & French III B (275) and permission of the Department Chair.

 AP French Language and Culture is equivalent to an intermediate level college course in French.
 Students cultivate their understanding of French language and culture by applying interpersonal, interpretive, and presentational modes of communication in real-life situations as they explore concepts related to family and community, personal and public identity, beauty and aesthetics, science and technology, contemporary life, and global challenges.
 In addition, students will take the National French Exam.

 All students enrolled in the course will be required to take the AP French Language & Culture exam in May.
-AP Exams include a mandatory fee charged by the College Board which must be paid by in advance prior to taking the exam.
+AP Exams include a mandatory fee charged by the College Board which must be paid prior to taking the exam.

-Prerequisites: Minimum 88 average in Honors French III (223) and permission of the Department Chair.
+Prerequisites: Minimum 88 average in Honors French III A (274) & French III B (275) and permission of the Department Chair.